churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <p><span>1.
 LORD'S DAY SCHEDULE DURING VIDEO TRAINING</span></p>

 <blockquote>
 <p>Praise the Lord for the upcoming video training.
-The brothers are full of joy to enter into these messages on&nbsp;<strong>Experiencing, Enjoying, and Expressing Christ</strong>.&nbsp;In the opening of the first message it was brought out that this topic is intrinsically related to the heart of the divine revelation and the central thought of God's eternal economy.<br>
+The brothers are full of joy to enter into these messages on&nbsp;<strong>Experiencing, Enjoying, and Expressing Christ</strong>.&nbsp;In the opening of the first message, it was brought out that this topic is intrinsically related to the heart of the divine revelation and the central thought of God's eternal economy.<br>
 <br>
-Please see schedule below for&nbsp;Lord's Day during Video Training Open sessions (28/7, 4/8, 18/8 &amp; 25/8).&nbsp;<br>
+Please see schedule below for&nbsp;Lord's Day during Video Training Open sessions (18/8 &amp; 25/8).&nbsp;<br>
 <br>
 10:00am - Bread breaking meeting<br>
 10:45am - Break/morning Tea<br>